• Link to LinkedIn

 Jay B. Gehl

-Vice Chairman of the Board
+Vice Chairman

 jbg@hokansoninc.com

-Jay Gehl serves as Vice Chairman of the Board for Hokanson Companies, Inc. With over thirty-two years of experience, Jay has been directing and managing his team in the areas of strategic planning, corporate advisory, build-to-suit assistance, tenant representation, financial analysis of leases, and brokerage.
-Attention to detail and unparalleled customer service has been the foundation of the relationships with the institutional customers served by Hokanson Companies, Inc.
+Jay Gehl serves as Vice Chairman of Hokanson Companies, Inc. With over thirty years of experience, Jay has been directing and managing the company’s expertise in the areas of corporate advisory work, strategic planning, tenant representation, financial analysis of leases, brokerage, and build-to-suit assistance.
+He has been instrumental in assisting the efforts of several major corporations establishing or relocating their corporate headquarters and managing vast portfolios of leased and owned properties across the United States.
+His attention to detail and his unparalleled customer service have been the foundation of his relationships with the institutional customers served by Hokanson Companies, Inc.

-Jay’s team excels in Investment sales with multiple transactions each year ranking them annually as a top producing entity.
-These services have helped corporate client’s real estate needs in over twenty-seven states from coast to coast.
-He also served the international needs of his clients in six countries including a facility in Turrialba, Costa Rica with 230,000 square feet on 35 acres.
+Jay has excelled in investment sales with multiple transactions each year that annually rank him as a top producing broker on a local and national level.
+In addition, Jay’s efforts have helped corporate clients establish or renew leases in facilities across the United States from Connecticut to California.
+He has also served the international needs of his clients in six countries including a facility in Turrialba, Costa Rica with 230,000 square feet and 35 acres.

 Stephen P. Hokanson